-Units must also monitor the receipt of University-approved mandatory international travel, health and security insurance through the University for all faculty and staff leaders.
-The education abroad office will facilitate completion of the faculty or staff insurance application for all programs they manage.
+Units must also monitor the receipt of University-approved mandatory international travel, health, and security insurance through the University for all faculty and staff leaders.
+The education abroad office will facilitate completion of the faculty or staff insurance application for all programs that education abroad office manages.
 If faculty and/or staff are traveling with students independent of an education abroad office, they must apply for the insurance directly with GPS Alliance.

 Additional Requirements of Education Abroad Offices

-In addition to the requirements above, all each education abroad office in the system must do the following for all programs they run or support:
+In addition to the requirements above, each education abroad office in the system must do the following for all programs it runs or supports:

 - Register students for the USDOS Smart Traveler Enrollment Program (STEP) or advise them on self-registry.